ksakash/newton-school-lessons/README.md

     node server.js
     ```

-   This will start the server, and you should see output indicating that the server is running.
+   This will start the server, and you should see output indicting that the server is running.

 6. **Open your web browser and visit [http://localhost:PORT](http://localhost:3000) to see the main application in action.**

    Note: The default port is set to 3000.
-If you've configured a different port, replace `PORT` in the URL with the actual port number.
+If you've configured a diffeent port, replace `PORT` in the URL with the actual port number.

 ## Folder-Specific Instructions